-House Bill No. aims to address the housing crisis in Montana by establishing a minimum lease term for mobile home park lot rentals.
-The bill amends Sections 70-33-201 and 70-33-429 of the Montana Code Annotated (MCA) to require that mobile home lot rentals have a minimum lease term of two years, unless the tenant requests a shorter term through a documented waiver.
-This change is intended to provide greater housing stability and security for tenants, allowing them to qualify for additional funding programs that can enhance homeownership opportunities.
+House Bill No. [insert bill number] aims to address the housing crisis in Montana by establishing a minimum lease term of two years for mobile home park lot rentals.
+The bill amends Sections 70-33-201 and 70-33-429 of the Montana Code Annotated (MCA) to replace the current month-to-month rental agreement structure with a requirement for a minimum two-year term, unless the tenant requests a waiver.
+This change is intended to provide greater housing stability and security for residents, allowing them to qualify for additional funding programs that can enhance homeownership opportunities.

 Statutes affected: LC Text: 70-33-201, 70-33-429